007Dharmjit/calculator/README.md

 Enter numbers using the on-screen keypad.
 Choose an operator (+, -, *, /).
 Press = to calculate the result.
-Use C to clear the display.
+Use AC to clear the display.
 🤝 Contributing
 Contributions are welcome!
 Follow these steps to contribute: